For online payment with Visa or Master Card, please click on the appropriate fee above. A credit card fee of 2.2% will be charged.

 - To access the Mental Health Plan, you need a referral from your GP to see a psychiatrist, or a psychologist or a social worker.

-- In order to claim a rebate from Medicare, the treatment must be “medically necessary”, which means that you must be diagnosed with a mental illness or disorder.
+- To claim a rebate from Medicare, the treatment must be “medically necessary”, which means that you must be diagnosed with a mental illness or disorder.

 - Once you are on a Mental Health Plan, your diagnosis becomes part of your health records forever.